vanngocthuyla/Data_Analysis/_pages/omics/unsupervised.md

 |S52|3|

 It is advisable to repeat multiple runs to assess the accuracy that this method can provide on a particular dataset.
 If the results vary significantly across runs, it should be combined with prior knowledge or other methods to validate the findings.

+## Acknowledgement

+These projects were supported by Louisiana Biomedical Research Network and Pine Biotech under LBRN Summer Bioinformatics Workshop in 2018.